How To Tell a Story Through Mobile Photography

 First, define what you want your editing style to be.

-It's imperative to streamline your efforts on what exactly it is you want out of the creative process.
-Focus your energy on your long-term, artistic goals, and ask yourself what you want your viewers to recognize when they look at your work.
-If you like bright, airy, natural images then run like the wind with that sensation.
-If you want your vibe to be more edgy or offbeat, then be as gritty as you can be.
+If you like bright, airy, natural images, run like the wind with that sensation.
+If you want your vibe to be more edgy or offbeat, be as gritty as possible.
 Have confidence in your ability to tell a story with color and saturation.
 You might be pleasantly surprised.